Maracaibo Basin: Depositional history

 The break-up of Pangea resulted in the break-up of the Paleozoic metamorphic basement rock.
 The basement rock formed half-grabens where eroded sediments from the break-up were then deposited.
 These sediments created the metasedimentary rocks of the La Quinta formation.
 Development of the passive margin occurred after rifting.
 Characterized by carbonate and shale, the stable passive margin allowed for large amounts of clastic sediment to deposit and stay undisturbed until burial.
 Some of the most important source rocks come from this stage, including the La Luna and Socuy formations.
 The timing of the Paleogene collision is clearly recorded in the stratigraphy of the Maracaibo basin.
 There is an abrupt change in sediment type of the late Cretaceous made evident by the thickly deposited, pelagic shale of the Colon formation.
 This represents the beginnings of the Caribbean arc collision with the South American plate.
 As the collision continued, this region shifted from the passive margin stage to the foreland basin stage.
 These Paleogene sediments are characterized by fluvial and deltaic facies and make up the Misoa formation, fluvial sandstones that act as hydrocarbon reservoirs.
 Mountain building begins in the late Paleogene, producing mostly continental sandstone facies.

+Icotea pull-apart basin

+The Icotea pull-apart basin is a unique transtensional feature in the center of the Maracaibo Basin.
+This basin is fault bounded on all 4 sides and formed due to strike slip involved extension along the north to south striking left lateral Icotea strike slip fault.
+The Icotea fault originally formed as a normal fault during a Mesozoic rifting phase and was subsequently reactivated as a strike slip fault during the late Paleocene.
+There is a record of 7.5-18 km of fault offset.
+The basin records 3 km of Eocene sediment fill in a depocenter located in the northern part of the basin.
+Extension in the Icotea basin is estimated to be between 0.8-2.25 km.
+Since the Oligocene, basin extension, strike slip motion and basin fill has ceased and inversion has progressed in consequence to continued uplift of the Sierra de Perija and development of the convergent Maracaibo syncline.